Horse Coat Color Calculator

 Base Colors

-All horses have either a black (E) or red (e) base.
-The agouti gene (A) determines if black pigment is restricted to points (bay) or covers the body.
+They are all black (E) or red (e) in color.
+Control by the agouti gene (A) determines whether black pigment is confined to points (bay) or to the body.

 Dilution Genes

-Cream, dun, champagne and other dilution genes lighten the base coat color, creating palominos, buckskins, duns and other variations.
+The cream, dun, champagne and other dilution genes lower the base coat color to create palominos, buckskins, duns and other hues.

 Inheritance Patterns

-Horse Coat Color Calculator: Predict Your Foal’s Color with Accuracy
+Horse Coat Color Calculator: Accurate Prediction of Your Foal’s Color

-In this guide, we’ll explore how a horse coat color calculator works, the basics of equine color genetics, and the best tools available to make accurate predictions.
+In this tutorial, we will learn how a horse coat color calculator operates, the fundamentals of horse color genetics, and which are the most useful tools used to predict correctly.

-How Does a Horse Coat Color Calculator Work?
+How Do You Use a Horse Coat Color Calculator?

-A horse coat color calculator uses known genetic principles to estimate the possible coat colors of a foal based on the sire and dam’s genetic makeup.
-Horses inherit coat color genes from both parents, and certain colors are dominant or recessive.
+A horse coat color calculator uses known genetic theory to extrapolate possible foal coat color based on sire and dam genetics.
+Horses receive coat color genes from the dam and sire, with some being dominant or recessive.

 - Dilution Genes (Cream, Dun, Champagne)